Novel Coronavirus (COVID-19)

 The safety of our scholars, staff, and families is always our highest priority.

 Blackstone Valley Prep continues to closely track developments related to the Novel Coronavirus (COVID-19).
-We follow all mandates from the Office of the Governor and the Rhode Island Department of Health, and the Network Leadership Team participates in frequent calls with superintendents across the state and the Commissioner.
+We strictly adhere to all mandates from the Office of the Governor and the Rhode Island Department of Health.

 COVID-19 Updates from the BVP Blog

 The BVP Social Workers’ Fund assists BVP families and alumni experiencing extreme hardships.

 There is currently no vaccine to prevent coronavirus.
 The best way to prevent illness is to avoid being exposed to this virus.
 CDC recommends the following actions to help prevent the spread of respiratory diseases:

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.